 BOSPHORUS DINNER CRUISE (20:00 – 24:00)

-Program: Music, Folklore performance, Whirling Dervishes show, Traditional wedding ceremony, Oriental belly dancer Show, and more..
+Program: Music, Folklore performance, Whirling Dervishes show, Traditional wedding ceremony, Oriental belly dancer Show, and more.

-Transfer : Return transfer from the hotel.
+Transfer: Return transfer from the hotel.

-Dinner and accommodation in Istanbul hotel. ( Breakfast – Lunch )
+Accommodation in Istanbul hotel. ( Breakfast – Lunch )

-Today, we’ll start the tour of the day with a visit to the Istanbul Archeology Museum and later head for the Spice Bazaar, also known as the Egyptian Bazaar, which is a very colorful market with an oriental atmosphere that specializes in typical products such as spices, desserts, nuts, and small souvenirs.
-Next, we’ll drive to Golden Horn for a cruise along the Bosporus Strait which separates Europe and Asia and connects the Black Sea with the inland Marmara Sea.
-Some of the important landmarks we’ll see on this 2-hour trip are the Dolmabahçe Palace, Çırağan Palace, Beylerbeyi Palace, Rumeli Fortress, imperial mansions, the Maiden Tower, and the Bosphorus Bridge.
+Next, we’ll drive to Golden Horn for a cruise along the Bosporus Strait, which separates Europe and Asia and connects the Black Sea to the inland Marmara Sea.
+Some of the essential landmarks we’ll see on this 2-hour trip are the Dolmabahçe Palace, Çırağan Palace, Beylerbeyi Palace, Rumeli Fortress, imperial mansions, the Maiden Tower, and the Bosphorus Bridge.

 Today, we will depart early for Çanakkale.
 After breakfast at 6:00 a.m., we will drive to the Gallipoli Peninsula for about 4 hours to visit one of the most important sites of World War I. Upon arrival, we will have lunch at a local restaurant and start our tour of the region.
 Gallipoli is home to the remains of 500,000 soldiers and is one of Turkey's most important war memorials.
 We will visit the site of the Battle of Gallipoli, including the Lone Pine Australian Memorial, Chunuk Bair Atatürk Monument, Anzac Cove, and Johnston's Jolly Cemetery.